kthomasking-debug/prostat-hvac/docs/JOULE-BRIDGE-SETUP.md

 ## Web App Configuration

-### Set Bridge URL
+### Option 1: Self-Host Dashboard on Bridge (Recommended)

+**Why self-host?**
+- ⚡ Instant speed (local network)
+- 🔒 Complete privacy (no cloud)
+- 🛡️ Works offline
+- 🎯 No mixed content issues (everything on same network)

+**Setup:**
+1. Follow the [Self-Hosting Guide](SELF-HOSTING-NGINX.md) to install Nginx on your Bridge
+2. Deploy the dashboard: `npm run deploy:pi`
+3. Access at: `http://joule.local` (or your Bridge's IP)

+### Option 2: Use Netlify (Cloud Hosting)

+If you prefer cloud hosting for the dashboard:

-1. Go to **Settings → ProStat Bridge**
+1. Go to **Settings → Joule Bridge**
 2. Enter your Bridge's IP address or hostname:
    - `http://raspberrypi.local:8080` (if mDNS works)
    - `http://192.168.1.100:8080` (use your Bridge's IP)
 3. Click **"Save"**

-The web app will automatically detect and use ProStat Bridge when available.
+The web app will automatically detect and use Joule Bridge when available.

+**Note:** Self-hosting on the Bridge is recommended for the best experience and aligns with the "Sovereign / No Cloud" philosophy.

 ## Troubleshooting